 RECORD STORE DAY

-NOTES: Previously released as a b-side to the Warning single, Green Day’s Hüsker Dü cover would be re-released for Record Store Day with the original version on the flip side.
+NOTES: Recorded for MTV Influences and previously released as a b-side to the Warning single, Green Day’s Hüsker Dü cover would be re-released for Record Store Day with the original version on the flip side.
+It would later receive a wide release with its inclusion on the Warning 25th Anniversary box set.

 Working Class Hero